erymuzuan/rx/source/web/web.sph/docs/WorkflowDesigner.md

 The `Path` autosuggest in ScreenActivity do not refresh to the new path, when you change the data type for the variable.

 ### Workaround
 We use Bootstrap typeaheadjs to provide the autosuggest feature, the default behaviour is to cache the list of autosuggest in localstorage.
-You should clear the localstorage from your browser in order to refresh the list
+You should clear the localstorage from your browser in order to refresh the list.
+Click on all relevant keys to your WorkflowDefinition with corresponding id(10002 in this example), and press [delete] key on your keyboard.

 ![](http://i.imgur.com/wgZb5is.png)
 ## See also